 The 2007 amendment, effective July 1, 2007, added Paragraph (3) of Subsection A and added Subsection B.

 62-16-9.
 Existing rules.

-The commission shall promulgate rules to implement the provisions of the Renewable Energy Act.
+The commission shall establish and amend rules and regulations for the implementation of renewable portfolio standards consistent with the Renewable Energy Act.